-A nonrefundable application fee of $120 is required to initiate the housing contract.
+A $120 Housing Application Deposit (non-refundable) is required to initiate the housing contract.
 Housing is reserved on a first come, first serve basis.
-Mandatory housing meetings are held once a semester.

 - Overnight visitation is defined as visitation any time between the hours of midnight and 6 a.m.

 - Overnight visitation is allowed Friday and Saturday nights only.